• Skip to primary navigation

 Instructions

-• Gradually add the water and the 2 tablespoon of olive oil
+• Gradually whisk in the water and 2 tablespoons of olive oil until the batter is smooth and free of lumps.

 3 cups fresh water, 2 tablespoon olive oil

-• Cover with cling film and let it rest overnight at room temperature
+• Cover the bowl with cling film and let the batter rest overnight at room temperature (approximately 10 hours).

 olive oil

-• Remove from the stone and serve it
+• Remove from the oven, slice into strips or wedges, and serve immediately while warm.

 Video